-The project installation places an XML service deployment file into the Deployments directory of the project installation.
-For details, see the topic "Web Contents" in the SAS Intelligence Architecture: Planning and
+The installation process places an XML service deployment file into the Deployments directory of the project installation.

-Administration Guide.
 The service deployment file contains the local and remote service deployment configurations.
-For details about working with service deployments, see the Foundation Services chapter in the SAS Integration Technologies Administrator's Guide and the Deployment chapter in the Web Infrastructure Kit Administrator's Guide.
+For details about working with service deployments, see the Foundation Services section of the SAS Integration Technologies: Administrator's Guide and Foundation Services and WebDAV Server Deployment in the SAS Intelligence Platform: Web Application Administration Guide.